 Calculating your required minimum distribution (RMD)

-The two factors that determine the amount of your RMD are your account balance(s) at the end of the previous year and the age you're turning in the current year.
-Knowing those, it's a two-step process to determine the minimum you must withdraw.
+Two factors determine your RMD: your account balance(s) at the end of the previous year and the age you're turning in the current year.
+Then, it's a two-step process to determine what you must withdraw.

 First, you look at the appropriate IRS-provided life expectancy table.
 The Uniform Lifetime Table applies to most retirees, while the Joint Life Expectancy Table applies if your sole beneficiary is your spouse and they're more than 10 years younger than you.

-The number associated with your age on the applicable table is referred to as your life expectancy factor (LEF).
+The number associated with your age on the applicable table is your life expectancy factor (LEF).

-To see it in action, let's assume that you had $1 million in your account(s) to end 2024 and file taxes as single.
-Here's what your RMDs would be based on the latest figures.
-Note you have to take RMDs past age 80, but I only went up to 80 in this table for space reasons.
+To see the calculation in action, assume you're single and had $1 million in your account(s) to end 2024.
+Here's what your RMDs would be.
+(Note you have to take RMDs past age 80.)

 Calculations by author.
 RMDs rounded to the nearest dollar.